testground/testground/infra/k8s/tools/README.md

 # Tools and commands that are helpful during running Testground on Kubernetes

-1. `confirm_weave.sh`
+1. `confirm_dns_route.sh`

-A command which makes sure that `weave` has setup routes on `host` machines correctly.
-Lines returned should be the number of nodes in the cluster.
+A command which makes sure that a DNS route has been setup on all `host` machines.
+Number of lines returned should be the number of nodes in the cluster.

 ```
-confirm_weave | wc -l
+./confirm_dns_route.sh | wc -l
 ```